awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ## Basics of Query Plan Management<a name="AuroraPostgreSQL.Optimize.Start"></a>

 You can manage any SELECT, INSERT, UPDATE, or DELETE statement with query plan management, regardless of how complex the statement is\.
 Prepared, dynamic, embedded, and immediate\-mode SQL statements are all supported\.
 All PostgreSQL language features can be used, including partitioned tables, inheritance, row\-level security, and recursive common table expressions \(CTEs\)\.

-**Note**
-Currently, you can't capture plans for statements inside a PL/pgSQL function\.

 **Topics**
 + [Performing a Manual Plan Capture](#AuroraPostgreSQL.Optimize.Start.Capture)